microsoft/nni/docs/en_US/NNICTLDOC.md

     ```

     Every element in the top level list is a sample.
 For our built-in tuners/advisors, each sample should have at least two keys: `parameter` and `value`.
 The `parameter` must match this experiment's search space, that is, all the keys (or hyperparameters) in `parameter` must match the keys in the search space.
 Otherwise, tuner/advisor may have unpredictable behavior. `Value` should follow the same rule of the input in `nni.report_final_result`, that is, either a number or a dict with a key named `default`.
 For your customized tuner/advisor, the file could have any json content depending on how you implement the corresponding methods (e.g., `import_data`).

+    You also can use [nnictl experiment export](#export) to export a valid json file including previous experiment trial hyperparameters and results.

     Currenctly, following tuner and advisor support import data: